shutter-network/shutter-keyper-deployment/README.md

 ## Backups

-Once your keyper is up and running, you should backup the following files
+Once your Keyper is up and running, you should regularly back up the following:

 - `.env`
 - `./config`
-- `./data/chain/config`
+- `./data`

-These files will allow you to re-build your keyper if your machine ever crashes.
+These files will allow you to re-build your Keyper in case of data loss.

 ## Updating

-TODO
+TBD

-## Developer Notes
+## Version History

-The `docker-compose.yaml` intends to create the configuration files from scratch, with the help of some values set in `.env`:

-- `db` container has a db creation script mounted
-- `assets` container contains the deployment files and shuttermint genesis file.
-It is a prerequisite for the `chain` and `keyper` containers, to mount the necessary assets.
-- `keyper-create-config` should run once, if there is no config file yet.
-- `keyper-initdb` runs the `/rolling-shutter snapshotkeyper initdb` command
-- `chain-init` sets up the shuttermint chain with the help of `genesis.json` from `assets` container
-- `config-publickey` copies the `ValidatorPublicKey` from the `/chain` directory into the `keyper` configuration
-- `config-chain` adjusts the shuttermint chain configuration according to environment variables and docker setup
-- `chain` & `keyper` finally run the actual stack

-### Debugging
+### `v1.0.0` - `2023-09-21`

-The script `./dev/chain.sh` allows you to contact [the RPC API](https://docs.tendermint.com/v0.34/rpc/) of the shuttermint node, inside the docker network.
-Usage:

-    ./dev/chain.sh ENDPOINT
-    e.g.
-    ./dev/chain.sh health
+Initial public release